Right-of-Way Surveys in Jacksonville

 Local Expertise

-Our team of licensed Professional Surveyors and Mappers (PSM) serves Duval County's 918 square miles, from Jacksonville to surrounding communities.
+Our licensed Professional Surveyor and Mapper (PSM) serves Duval County's 762.6 square miles of land area, from Jacksonville to surrounding communities.
 We coordinate with the Building Inspection Division and local recording offices to ensure your survey meets all county requirements.

 Jacksonville Survey Challenges